react-native-community/cli/docs/plugins.md

 ##### `examples.cmd`

 A command with arguments and options (if applicable) that can be run in order to achieve the desired goal.

+## Migrating from `rnpm`

+Support for `rnpm` has been removed with the 4.x release of the CLI.
+If your project or library still uses `rnpm` for altering the behaviour of the CLI, please check [documentation of the older CLI release](https://github.com/react-native-community/cli/blob/3.x/docs/plugins.md#migrating-from-rnpm-configuration) for steps on how to migrate.